blocknative/web3-onboard/docs/src/routes/docs/[...3]modules/react.md

 ## `useSetChain`

 This hook allows you to set the chain of a user's connected wallet, keep track of the current chain the user is connected to and the status of setting the chain.
 Passing in a wallet label will operate on that connected wallet, otherwise it will default to the last connected wallet.
+If a chain was instantiated without an rpcUrl, token, or label, add these options for wallets that require this information for adding a new chain.

 ```typescript
 import { useSetChain } from '@web3-onboard/react'